camilabandeira/NouriSkin/README.md

 The Facebook page strengthens NouriSkin’s connection with its audience, driving growth and loyalty while maintaining compliance with platform policies.

+# Sitemap Configuration

+I generated the sitemap for the website using [XML Sitemaps](https://www.xml-sitemaps.com/).
+The sitemap includes important information about all the pages on the site, such as the last update date, how frequently they change, and their priority relative to other pages.
+After generating the sitemap, I placed it in the root directory of the website.

+I also created a `robots.txt` file to guide search engine crawlers.
+This file helps manage which parts of the website can be indexed and prevents unnecessary sections from being crawled.
+I added the `robots.txt` file to the root directory alongside the sitemap.

 ## Tools and Technologies

 This project was built using the following tools and technologies: